tud-hri/joan/docs/firststeps-joan-run.md

 !!!
 Note
-    This quick setup guide only shows the usage of 3 basic modules namely, `Hardware Manager`, `DataRecorder` and `CarlaInterface`, please refer to the actual documentation of the seperate modules if you want more info on how to setup the remaining default ones.
+    This quick setup guide only shows the usage of 3 basic modules namely, `Hardware Manager`, `DataRecorder` and `CarlaInterface`, please refer to the actual documentation of the separate modules if you want more info on how to setup the remaining default ones.

 ### 1. Run JOAN and CARLA

-Out-of-the-box, JOAN has a couple of modules included (`CarlaInterface, HardwareManager, DataRecorder, Haptic Controller Manager , DataPlotter and  the Experiment Manager`).
+Out-of-the-box, JOAN has a couple of modules included (`CarlaInterface, HardwareManager, DataRecorder, Haptic Controller Manager, DataPlotter, ScenarioManager, and the Experiment Manager`).
 These should show up in JOAN HQ, JOAN's headquarters.

 - To run JOAN, either execute (in a terminal):
 ```